More lawmakers call for COVID-19 tests in passenger screenings

 Green said, “There does not appear to be a barrier for states to make this choice, but also there’s no way to legally compel someone to take the test.”

-Honolulu City Council Chair, Ron Menos, adds his support to screen travelers for the disease.
+Honolulu City Councilmember Ron Menor, adds his support to screen travelers for the disease.
 He said if a passenger cannot show they have tested negative, a test should be done when they arrive.

 Menor said, “Travelers will be given a choice of having the test administered on the day of arrival or they can choose to complete the 14-day travel quarantine.”